-- 2.29 Kirkley Waterfront and the proposed Sustainable Urban Neighbourhood comprise predominantly underutilised or underused brownfield land on the south bank of Lake Lothing between Riverside Road and Stanley Road.
-The site was originally allocated in the Lake Lothing and Outer Harbour Area Action Plan for 1,380 new homes and associated community uses and new employment development. - 2.30 The site covers some 60 hectares.
+- 2.31 The mixed use redevelopment of the south side of Lake Lothing has the potential to transform Lowestoft and raise the profile of the town.
+The vision for this site is to transform it into a vibrant, inclusive community that is integrated with adjacent areas and provides access to employment, services and facilities in a high quality environment which maximises the opportunities presented by the waterfront.
+Kirkley Waterfront and the proposed Sustainable Urban Neighbourhood comprise predominantly underutilised or underused brownfield land on the south bank of Lake Lothing between Riverside Road and Stanley Road.
+The site was originally allocated in the Lake Lothing and Outer Harbour Area Action Plan for 1,380 new homes and associated community uses and new employment development. - 2.32 The site covers some 60 hectares.
 Figure 8 shows the different parts of the site.